Rajasekhar18110/medical-claims/README.md

 Summary : A Full stack Web Portal for Faculty and staff of IIT Ropar, where they can apply for medical reimbursement

 Note: For security purposes, the code is in private repository, we cant make it public.
+I can show you during the interview.

 ## Presentation of Project